shah-in-boots/notes/permanent/outline-ECG-and-genetics-validation-proposal.md

 - @Tereshchenko2018 looked at GEH patterns in the ARIC and CHS study, and found that there were associations with GEH (GEH x GWAS)
 	- ARIC + CHS has roughly 13k patients with ECG

+# Validation Cohorts

+UK Biobank:

+- `72,485` ECG are available, covering `68,081` participants
+- `469,779` whole exome sequence data are available in VCF format

+ARIC:

+- `11,478` participants with genotype and phenotype datasets (including ECG)

+Cardiac Heart Study:

+- `5,888` individuals with WES/WGS and ECG data, with 31% CVD prevalence, 16% AA, and 58% female